Learning About Slavery at Mount Welby Using Primary Source Documents

 Dennis Simms, ex-slave from Prince Georges County, Maryland

 Read the two excerpts from the narratives of two Africans who were enslaved in southern Maryland and nearby Virginia.
+View the video interpreting the life of Matilda, a slave at Mount Welby.
 Then read through the primary documentation (part one, two, and three of this lesson) pertaining to the enslaved who live at Mount Welby.
 Take what you learned from the slave narratives and primary sources and write a fictional story about an enslaved person here at the Mount Welby plantation.
 Present the story to your class as if you were a griot passing along the story of an ancestor.
 Be creative.

 VocabularyPrimary sources are original materials; an artifact, a document, a recording, or other source of information that was created at the time under study.